 The guest completes the checkout process by confirming the method of payment.
-The desk clerk may suggest making future reservations at this property or other properties in the chain or referral group.
+The desk clerk may suggest the possibility of making future reservations at this property or other properties in the chain or referral group.
 Transfers to the city ledger are made electronically at this time.
-Cashier activity reports are monitored, as is other information about the day's checkouts (such as number of guest departures and time of departures).
+Cashier activity reports are monitored as well as other information about the day's checkouts (such as number of guest departures and time of departures).
 A PMS can generate a paid in advance (PIA) listing, which monitors guests who paid cash at check-in.
-The PIA prevents guests from charging products or services to their guest folio.
+The PIA prevents guests from charging any products or services to their guest folio.

-Guests can avoid checkout lines by using in-room guest checkout, a feature of the property management system that allows the guest to use a guest room television to check out of the hotel.
-For this process, the night desk staff slips a copy of an updated guest folio under the door the night before checkout.
+Guests can avoid checkout lines by using in-room guest checkout, a feature of the property management system that allows the guest to use a guest room television to check out of a hotel.
+For this process, the night desk staff slips a copy of an updated guest folio under the door the night prior to checkout.
 The guest enters a few digits on the television control panel to start the process.
-After he or she answers questions about multiple guest accounts in the same room, accuracy of charges, and method of payment, for example, the process is complete.
+After he or she answers a few questions (regarding multiple guest accounts in the same room, accuracy of charges, and method of payment, for example), the process is complete.
 The guest can pick up a copy of the folio at the front desk if desired.